-Follow the steps below to manually set the white balance to compensate for the ambient lighting conditions.
+Manually set the white balance to compensate for the ambient lighting conditions.

 - 1. Set the White balance to Auto. - 2.
-Place a sheet of white paper in front of the lens; then allow the Network Camera to adjust the color temperature automatically.
+Place a sheet of white paper in front of the lens; then allow the Network Camera to adjust the color temperature automatically. - 3.
+Select Keep current value to confirm the setting while the white balance is being measured. - 4.
+Click Save to take effect.